venam/2bwm/README.md

 Recommended Softwares
 =====================
-2bwm doesn't come with any third party softwares but it's nice to know what can help building up a complete working and effective system.
+2bwm doesn't come with any third party software but it's nice to know what can help building up a complete working and effective system.

 * bar/panel